 Small batch cooking – this allows us to adapt to fluctuations and cook only what we need

 Creative Cooking – just getting a bit creative and looking for alternative uses of the same ingredients can help reduce waste.
-For example the bread we make for our Panini at the end of the day gets used in our prep kitchen for our meatballs.
+Turning focaccia for our panini into bread crumbs for arancini, or parsley stalks into flavour for our stocks are some example of quick and easy hacks which are used in our kitchen.

 1. A factory farmed cow uses 2 -3 acres of land for 2 – 3 years